 Child pornography charges are increasing in Michigan and in Federal Courts.
-Law enforcement officials are searching file-sharing services daily for child pornography.
+Law enforcement officials are searching for file-sharing services daily for child pornography.
 A person may be on a file sharing service looking for legal items to download but if child pornography is on this file sharing service, you could get a visit from your local law enforcement officer.

 The Criminal Defense Law Center of West Michigan has seen people charged with child pornography that has little or no prior criminal record.
 Those charged, who do have prior convictions, often have no prior sexual conduct or child pornography charges.

 The most important case involving child pornography laws in the United States of America is New York v.
 Ferber.
 In Feber, the United States Supreme court held that the First Amendment of the United States does not keep the states or federal government from creating and enforcing laws banning the sale of material depicting children engaged in sexual acts.

-In Ferber, The United States Supreme Court held that government has a compelling interest in protecting children from sexual exploitation.
+In Ferber, The United States Supreme Court held that the government has a compelling interest in protecting children from sexual exploitation.
 The Court also ruled that the distribution of child pornography is intrinsically bound with the sexual abuse of children.
 The court also ruled that even pictures of children engaging in sexual activity may be made illegal by state governments and by the federal government.

 If the case has national attention, the federal government is more likely to pick up the case as well.
-If the case deals with transportation of minors across state lines, the federal government is more likely to pick up the case.
+If the case deals with the transportation of minors across state lines, the federal government is more likely to pick up the case.
 If the case deals with sending pictures across state lines, the federal government is more likely to pick up charges.
 Most of the time, the federal government will punish child pornography harsher than the state of Michigan does.

-Using a computer to commit a crime is often added on these charges:
+Using a computer to commit a crime is often added on these charges.

 This charge has a maximum penalty of 4 years in prison and a fine of up to $10,000.
 A person who is convicted of possession must also register as a Tier 1 sex offender.